Beswick, East Riding of Yorkshire

 The civil parish is formed by the villages of Beswick and Kilnwick and the hamlet of Wilfholme.

 According to the 2011 UK census, Beswick parish had a population of 357, a slight decline on the 2001 UK census figure of 372.

+The name Beswick derives from the Old Norse Bosiwīc or Becciwīc meaning 'Bosi's' or 'Becci's trading settlement'.

 Beswick was the former home of P.H.
 Sissons & Sons, famous for wheelwrighting and building 'Wolds Wagons' since 1854.
 One of the wagons is at Skidby Windmill.

 Beswick Hall was designated a Grade II* listed building in 1968 and is now recorded in the National Heritage List for England, maintained by Historic England.